 Next, remove branches from the lower portion of the stem, exposing one-third to one-half of the trunk.
 This process will need to be repeated as new branches emerge.
 Each winter, continue to shape the tree by removing branches so that the visible portion of the trunk accounts for one-third to one-half of the overall plant height.

-Shape the canopy by thinning back to the strongest stems.
+Shape the dense growth of the canopy by thinning back to the strongest stems.
 Encourage even growth in all directions, and remove branches that grow across or through the canopy.
 Thin interior branches each winter as needed to maintain good light penetration.

 Crapemyrtles flower on new growth, so pruning during the growing season would remove new flower buds.
-The best time to prune crapemyrtles is late winter to early spring, when plants are dormant and before new growth emerges.
+The best time to prune crapemyrtles is during the dormant season, in late winter to early spring, before new growth emerges.